Corey Moore (safety): Houston Texans

 Moore started the first three games of the 2017 season.
-During the third game against the New England Patriots, Moore dropped an interception and gave up the game-winning touchdown as the Texans lost by a score of 36–33.
+During the third game against the Patriots, Moore dropped an interception and gave up the game-winning touchdown as the Texans lost by a score of 36–33.
 Marcus Gilchrist then replaced him as starter.
 Moore suffered a concussion during the fifth game of the season, which caused him to miss the team's next game.
 During the 15th game of the season, Moore suffered an MCL sprain.
 He was placed on injured reserve on December 27, 2017.
 He played in 14 games, starting 3, in 2017 and recorded 20 solo tackles, 7 tackle assists and 1 pass breakup.

 On March 8, 2018, Moore signed a one-year contract with the Texans for $630,000.
 He was waived by the Texans on September 1, 2018.
+He appeared in 31 games, starting 11, during his tenure with the Texans, accumulating 46 solo tackles, 14 assisted tackles, and four pass breakups.
+Moore also played in three postseason games, starting one, totaling eight solo tackles, one assisted tackle, one interception, and three pass breakups.

 Indianapolis Colts

 On September 2, 2018, Moore was claimed off waivers by the Indianapolis Colts.
-He recorded his first career interception on quarterback Derek Anderson in a 37-5 win over the Buffalo Bills.
+He recorded his first career regular season interception on quarterback Derek Anderson in a 37–5 win over the Buffalo Bills.
+He played in 15 games, no starts, for the Colts in 2015, totaling seven solo tackles, five assisted tackles, one interception, and one pass breakup.
+Moore also appeared in two playoff games and made one solo tackle.

 Tampa Bay Vipers

-Moore signed with the Tampa Bay Vipers of the XFL before the start of the regular season.
+Moore signed with the Tampa Bay Vipers of the XFL for the 2020 season.
+He played in three games for the Vipers, recording two solo tackles and one pass breakup.
 He was waived on February 25, 2020.

 Ottawa Redblacks

-Moore signed with the Ottawa Redblacks of the CFL on March 2, 2020.
-After the 2020 CFL season was cancelled, Moore was placed on the retired list by the Redblacks on January 12, 2021.
+Moore signed with the Ottawa Redblacks of the Canadian Football League (CFL) on March 2, 2020.
+The 2020 CFL season was later cancelled due to the COVID-19 pandemic.
+Moore was placed on the retired list by the Redblacks on January 12, 2021.